Selling a House With an Ongoing Lawsuit in [market_city]

 1. Legal Representation: Get a lawyer.
 They will help with legal issues and guide you through the sale process.

 2. Court Approval: The court might need to approve the sale.
-This makes sure everything follows the law.
+This ensures everything complies with the law.

-3. Finding a Buyer: Work with a real estate professional specializing in selling homes with legal issues.
-They can help you find buyers who understand the situation.
+3. Finding a Buyer: Collaborating with a real estate agent who specializes in selling homes with compliance challenges is advisable.
+They may be able to connect you with buyers who are aware of the issue.

-4. Negotiation and Offer: When a buyer makes an offer, your lawyer will ensure it considers any legal matters.
+4. Negotiation and Offer: When a buyer makes an offer, your lawyer will ensure it accounts for any legal matters.

-5. Closing the Deal: After accepting an offer, finalize all paperwork and hand over the property to the buyer.
+5. Closing the Transactions: After accepting an offer, finalize all paperwork and hand over the property to the buyer.

 What alternative sales methods might be suitable (e.g., selling to an investor)?